Skip to main content

 Image: Hitler's British Island

 Given the sinister codename 'Adolf Island', Alderney became a preoccupation for Hitler and was transformed into one of the most heavily fortified places on earth.
 Away from prying eyes, the Nazis also established a concentration camp, the only one on British soil.
 Hitler's British Island will reveal the startling death toll and how Nazi war criminals were allowed to go free.
-The show Tuesday, 15th October on Sky HISTORY.
+The show starts Tuesday, 15th October on Sky HISTORY.

 Alderney, the northernmost of the Channel Islands, is filled with idyllic beaches and populated by a welcoming community.
 But picturesque as it may be, the island has a dark past, given the fact that it played host to the only Nazi concentration camp on British soil during World War II.